High Plains (Australia)

 The High Plains of south-eastern Australia are a sub-region, or more strictly a string of adjacent areas, in and adjacent to the Australian Alps, part of the Great Dividing Range.
 They were long used for summer grazing, in some cases since the 1830s.
-Much of the sub-region are now national parks.
+Much of the sub-region is now national parks.

 Location and features

 Consisting of a weathered plateau divided by deep gorges, the High Plains region provided natural paddocks.
 The higher areas were natural grassed pastures, and lower areas were cleared of the native forest by settlers, some of whom had grazing licenses while others were merely squatters.
 Fences were necessary only for stockyards, as during summer the cattle had no incentive to wander into the forests or down the steep gorges.
 However it was essential to muster the cattle in autumn before colder weather, and even snowfalls, drove them down into the gorges.
 If this happened because of unseasonably early snow, or other factors, the cattle might be lost or might go feral.